Screenshot 1: file

 ones.

-There are however
+are however

 some possible workarounds in order to use PeaZip in

-dark mode even on Windows 10+ systems.
+dark mode even on Windows 10+ systems:

-High Contrast: in system's
+Contrast mode: in system's

 settings it is possible to set on of the pre-set high

-including PeaZip, as seen in following screenshot
+including PeaZip, as seen in following screenshot.

 Supported